ssilverman/TeensyDMX/README.md

 This code is not thread-safe and should be handled appropriately if utilized in a concurrent context.

+### Dynamic memory allocation failures

+The `Receiver::setResponder` function dynamically allocates memory.
+On small systems, this may fail.
+The caller can check for this condition by examining `errno` for `ENOMEM`.
+If this occurs, then the function will return `nullptr`, but otherwise fails silently.
+Additionally, all responders are wiped out, including any previously-set responders.

 ## Code style

 Code style for this project mostly follows the